Hot Stuff You Missed!?

 Motor

-Loremo Diesel The first, most innovative idea of course: in-wheel motors!
+The first, most innovative idea of course: in-wheel motors!

-And at least two of them – perhaps four.
+And at least two of them perhaps four.
 In-wheel motors are not a new invention of course: in 1899 Ferdinand Porsche built his racing car based on this technology.

 But in Germany at least you face one major obstacle when you make modifications to a car.
-I'm referring to the TüV(MOT in UK) and it can be a real pain in the rear-end.
+I'm referring to the TV(MOT in UK) and it can be a real pain in the rear-end.

-TüV in German means "Technischer Überwachungsverein".
+TÜV in German means "Technischer Überwachungsverein".
 Every two years you have to pay an (expensive) visit here to get your car checked.
 If they find something they don't like you get the number-plates removed and have to get your car back by trailer.

-You change the tailpipe – TüV has to be consulted.
+You change the tailpipe TÜV has to be consulted.
 You want different tyres?
 Chip tuning?
 Different seat belts?
-Oh boy – you're in trouble.
-I talked to one engineer at the local TüV-station for quite some time and surprise, surprise:
+Oh boy you're in trouble.

 If you convert your car to electric drive all they calculate is whether or not the energy stored at maximum speed can be handled by the brakes.